 Please note that based on feedback from previous cohorts, this is an intensive program requiring a significant time commitment.
 If selected, students should plan their other summer commitments accordingly.

-Applicant Eligibility: This year, we are recruiting three highly qualified undergraduate students for the 12-week program to join the existing cohort of seven students from 2020.
+Applicant Eligibility: This year, we are recruiting eight highly qualified undergraduate students for the 12-week program.
 Competitive applicants will: A) Have a cumulative college GPA of >3.0; B) have taken at least one college statistics course; and C) show a demonstrated interest in pursuing graduate school or careers related to behavioral health, psychiatry, or psychology.
+We welcome students of all backgrounds and experience levels including, but not limited to, students who are BIPOC, first-generation, DACA, and/or refugees.

 Before you start your application, here are some tips from the Director of PURPLE and the application review committee: